landonwest815/spreadsheet-editor/README.md

 # Overview of the Spreadsheet functionality

 The Spreadsheet program is currently capable of calculating correctly formatted expressions arithmetically.
-Future extensions are ...
+Future extensions are knowing which variables to evaluate first.

 # Time Expenditures:

     1. Assignment One:   Predicted Hours:          20        Actual Hours:    ~15
+    2. Assignment Two:   Predicted Hours:          15        Actual Hours:     ~1